 - SMA is an autosomal recessive genetically inherited neuromuscular disease.
 This means that two faulty copies of the disease gene, one from each parent, are needed for a person to have the condition.

-- Approximately one in 40 – 60 people is an SMA carrier, which equates to about 1.5 million people in the UK.
+- Approximately one in 40 – 60 people is an SMA carrier, which equates to around 1 to 1.5 million people in the UK.